todogroup/awesome-ospo/README.md

   - [RepoLinter Dashboard](https://github.com/todogroup/repolinter-dashboard) - A Dashboard for RepoLinter
 - [Linguist](https://github.com/github/linguist) - Identify the programming languages used in a project.
 - [repo-scaffolding](https://github.com/twitter/repo-scaffolding) - Scaffolding tools for creating and maintaining projects based on Twitter Open Source standards and best practices.
+- [Repo Health Check](https://github.com/dogweather/repo-health-check) - Analyze a project: How are the maintainers doing?

 ## Supply Chain Trust